 - Other committees, including Evidence-Based Practice HAI Working Groups, Hand Hygiene Committee, Unit-Based Clinical Leadership Committees, U Penn Biosafety Committee, as appropriate.

 - Shadowing programs, including work rounds with Infection Preventionists and Antibiotic Stewardship Pharmacists, Environment of Care Rounds, Construction Rounds, Central Processing, and off-site inspection of ambulatory care sites and Penn Home Infusion Services, as appropriate.

-The fellow will design and conduct an independent clinical research project with support from their primary mentor and other collaborators on an ICU-related topic.
+The fellow will design and conduct an independent clinical research project with support from their primary mentor and other collaborators on a stewardship or infection control topic.
 For fellows who do not intend to pursue training in a degree granting program (e.g., MSCE, MSHP), but would like to learn the fundamentals of research methodology, there is the opportunity to obtain a certificate in clinical research.
 Fellows may work with members of the ID division or other faculty at the University of Pennsylvania in other specialties as appropriate for their interests.
 In addition, there are a number of ongoing clinical trials, including those within Penn’s CDC Prevention Epicenter Program, and fellows may choose to participate in those as well.

 The fellow will be assigned a primary mentor to help develop career goals and design research project(s), and identify potential additional mentors.

 It is recommended that fellows attend at least one of the following:

 - David Pegues, MD, Antimicrobial Stewardship and Infection Prevention Fellowship Track Director

 - Darren Linkin, MD, MSCE

 - Judith O’Donnell, MD